Neurological Physiotherapy

 What this care covers

 Neurological physiotherapy helps people who have movement or function problems caused by a condition affecting the brain, spinal cord or nerves.
-Therapists use the brain's ability to form new connections, known as neuroplasticity, to help you recover movement and confidence.
+Therapists use repetitive, task-specific practice that supports the brain's natural ability to form new connections, known as neuroplasticity, to help you recover movement and confidence.
 It is commonly used after a stroke or spinal cord injury, and for people living with Parkinson's disease, Multiple Sclerosis or similar conditions.

 Conditions treated